Contact your MP

 If writing is not possible or you just want to ask a quick question or make an appointment, you can telephone your MP’s office.

 - To telephone their office at the House of Commons, call 020 7219 3000 and ask to be put through to their office giving your MP’s name

 - To phone your MP at their local constituency office, you will find the contact details at your local town hall or library, or it may be given in the Directory of MPs

-Many MPs can be contacted through Twitter and other platforms.
-They may also run their own websites.
-We have added these details to the information in the Directory of MPs where possible.
+MPs may also have their own locally run websites, and be active on social media.
+Where possible, we have added these details to the information in the Directory of MPs.

 MPs receive a large amount of correspondence, so cannot always reply immediately.
 If you haven’t heard back from them after about two weeks, you should follow up your email or letter with a phone call, or make an appointment to go and see them at their local surgery.